Are hydrogen cars common overseas?

 How do you refuel hydrogen-powered vehicles?

-Hydrogen refuelling stations can be standalone sites like battery electric vehicle charging stations, or they can sit within a conventional petrol station.
-Hydrogen fuel pumps look similar to public electric vehicle chargers.
+Hydrogen refuelling stations can be standalone sites like battery electric vehicle charging stations, they can be mobile and set up on a road-train scale truck, or they can sit within a conventional petrol station.

 Is hydrogen technology better suited to heavy vehicles?